Queex/arnaq/README.md

 ## Vignettes

-Github, unfortunately, will not display html files properly
+Github, unfortunately, will not display html files properly.

 - [Installation](vignettes/installation.html) includes both how to install this package as well as post-installation steps to acquire supporting data.